AlibabaCloudDocs/ots/intl.en-US/Data channels/Data export/Synchronize data from tablestore to OSS/Synchronize incremental data (script mode).md

         After the task is completed, you can check whether the task is successful and view the number of exported rows on the Runtime Log tab.

-        Incremental data is automatically synchronized from Tablestore to OSS at the latency of five to ten minutes.
+        Incremental data is automatically synchronized from Tablestore to OSS at the latency of 5 to 10 minutes.

 5. Configure the scheduling parameters.